 |

-How to Use a Weekly Tax Table for Your Business
+How to Use a Weekly Tax Table 2025 for Your Business

 As a business owner in Australia, you’ve got a lot on your plate.
 From managing staff to keeping the books in order, it’s easy to feel overwhelmed.
-One important thing about running a business is understanding the weekly tax table and how it applies to you.
+One important thing about running a business is understanding the ATO’s weekly tax table and how it applies to you.

 The weekly tax table is influenced by income tax rates, which determine the amount of tax withheld from employees’ wages.
 In this article, we’ll break it down so you can stay on top of your taxes and keep your business humming.

-What is the Weekly Tax Table?
+What is the Weekly Tax Table 2025?

 The Australian Taxation Office (ATO) provides the weekly tax table and shows how much tax to withhold from your employees’ weekly pay.
 The ATO produces tax tables for different payment frequencies: weekly, fortnightly and monthly.

 The ATO also provides other tax tables for different types of payments and employee circumstances.
 Using the right table means you can ensure you’re withholding the right amount of tax from your employee’s wages.
+The PAYG withholding tax tables help employers determine the correct amount of tax to withhold from employee payments, ensuring compliance with tax obligations.

-How to Use the Weekly Tax Tables
+How to Use Weekly Tax Tables

 2. Check if your employee claims the tax-free threshold.
 This is the amount of income an individual can earn before paying tax.
 For the 2024-25 financial year, the tax-free threshold is $18,200.